executablebooks/.github/CONTRIBUTING.md

   - Choose for collaborative PRs with many commits.
      Here, the merge commit provides actual benefits.

-For the latter two, it is recommend that the merger do (if it is their PR) or at ask the contributor to perform an [interactive rebase]( https://thoughtbot.com/blog/git-interactive-rebase-squash-amend-rewriting-history).
+For the latter two, it is recommend that the merger do (if it is their PR) or ask the contributor to perform an [interactive rebase]( https://thoughtbot.com/blog/git-interactive-rebase-squash-amend-rewriting-history).
 At this point you can squash consecutive commits together (using "fixup") and also rewrite commit messages (using "reword") to create a compliant history.

 (dev/commits)=